Ed-Wares/Mp4gif/README.md

     make install
   ```

-Build binaries by running the build.bat script or from VsCode by running the Build and Debug Task.
+Build binaries by running the ```build.bat``` script or from VsCode by running the Build and Debug Task.

-## Misc